serhii-londar/open-source-mac-os-apps/README.md

 - [Sunscreen](https://github.com/davidcelis/Sunscreen) - Sunscreen is a fun, lightweight application that changes your desktop wallpaper based on sunrise and sunset. ![SwiftIcon]
 - [WallpaperMenu](https://github.com/diogosantos/WallpaperMenu) - WallpaperMenu is a Mac OS X menubar application that navigates through beautiful pictures on the web and set them up as your desktop image. ![RubyIcon]
 - [ArtWall](https://github.com/JustinFincher/ASWP-for-macOS) - ArtStation set as wallpapers from [https://www.artstation.com/artwork.rss](https://www.artstation.com/artwork.rss). ![ObjectiveCIcon]
-- [Image-As-Wallpaper](https://github.com/ved62/Image-As-Wallpaper) - Utility application helps with selection of images for using as desktop wallpaper or in screensaver on Mac computers. ![SwiftIcon]
 - [earth-wallpapers](https://github.com/viatsko/earth-wallpapers) - Simple Mac OS X menubar app which fetches latest photos from a subreddit. ![JavascriptIcon]
 - [500-mac-wallpaper](https://github.com/cuddlecheek/500-mac-wallpaper) - Simple Mac os app for the status bar to automatically download photos from 500px.com to a local folder that can be set as a source of wallpapers. ![SwiftIcon]
 - [Desktop Wallpaper Switcher](https://github.com/VioletGiraffe/desktop-wallpaper-switcher) - A Win / Linux / Mac OS tool for managing and cycling desktop wallpapers. ![CppIcon]